wmcmahan/react-native-calendar-events/README.md

 For iOS, you might have not all event synced.
 You might need to update this iOS settings in _Settings_ > _Calendar_ > _Sync_ > **All Events**.
 If that's not enough, it might be worth checking [iOS iCloud sync documentation](https://support.apple.com/en-us/HT203521).
 For Android, you can have a look to [Google Calendar sync problems documentation](https://support.google.com/calendar/answer/6261951).

+### Duplicated events after editing and saving an event

+Another symptom of syncing issue.
+See the issue above.
+Note that on Android, `saveEvent` accepts an additional option `sync` (boolean) to prevent syncing issues.

 ## Wiki